And greetings to you, music lovers and thrill seekers.

 What are you doing on the Upper East side?

-But anyway, that's where he is in the upper east side of Manhattan, and he's upset that white people are moving into his neighborhood.
+But anyway, that's where he is in the Upper East Side of Manhattan, and he's upset that white people are moving into his neighborhood.

-Which one is it here?
+But which one is it here?

-He's stuck on Humphrey Bogart.
+It's tabby, dab, tab, dab, he's stuck on Humphrey Bogart.

 This is not it.

-You gotta hear this one.
+You got to hear this one.

 Why have you not talked to players?